valgaze/dashboard/src/components/visualization-space-detail-space-update-modal/README.md

 - `onDismiss: () => any`: A callback that is called when the modal is dismissed.
 - `onSubmit: (count) => any`: A callback that is called when the modal is submitted.
 The count that was chosen is passed.
+- `loading: bool`: Should the modal show a loading state?